perevalovds/ofxKu/README.md

 ## Geometry and meshes
 1. ofxKuGeom - geometrical utils
+   * Point clouds:
+      * minimal distance between two point sets
+   * Polygons:
       * signed triangle area
       * compute if point is inside polygon
+   * Sphere:
       * convert points from unit square to unit sphere and back
       * create circle on a unit sphere

 2. ofxKuGeomMeshUtils - utilities for mesh